GLefterov/SET09102/week6_testing.md

 * **Limitations:** The test assumes that a null word will always throw a ```NullReferenceException```.
 If the code gets modified to handle null values differently or to assign a default value to the word, this test might not adequately represent the desired behavior.

+It's important to assume that unexpected scenarios can arise.
+Maybe due to some other bug, the word becomes null, or perhaps an administrative action unintentionally sets it to null.
+This test ensures that our method doesn't crash in such situations.
+While it's tempting to think "the word will never be null," good testing often involves assuming the unexpected.